VisitRome.com

 Safety & Travel Tips

-Aventino, a tranquil neighborhood in Rome, is generally safe to explore both day and night, though it's wise to remain vigilant, especially in less populated areas after dark.
-Common tourist scams include individuals posing as beggars or street performers who may approach you for money, so it's best to be cautious and aware of your surroundings.
-While the area is relatively safe, be particularly cautious near major tourist attractions and crowded places, where pickpockets may operate.
-For solo travelers, it’s advisable to keep your belongings secure and to stay in well-lit areas at night, while also considering sharing your itinerary with someone for added security.
+Aventino, a peaceful neighborhood in Rome, is generally safe both day and night, though it’s wise to remain vigilant, especially in less populated areas after dark.
+Common tourist scams include individuals posing as beggars or street performers who may ask for money, so it’s best to be cautious and aware of your surroundings.
+While the area is relatively safe, be particularly careful near major tourist attractions and crowded places, where pickpockets may operate.
+For solo travelers, keep your belongings secure and stay in well-lit areas at night.
+Consider sharing your itinerary with someone for added security.

 Explore more Rome Neighborhoods